 In the 1860s, a Sylheti by the name of Moulvi Abdul Karim spent several years in Europe and learnt the printing trade.
 After returning home, he designed a woodblock type for the Syloti-Nagri alphabet and founded the Islamia Press in Sylhet Town in about 1870.
 Other Sylheti presses were established in Sunamgonj, Shillong and Calcutta.
 These presses fell out of use during the early 1970s.
 Since then the Syloti-Nagri alphabet has been used mainly by linguists and academics.

-Information about Syloti-Nagri alphabet
+Information about Syloti-Nagri alphabet and the Sylheti language

 Sylheti Translation and Research - a London-based research organisation dedicated to studying the folk literature of the Sylhet region of Bangladesh: http://www.sylheti.org.uk

 Sylhet Nagri Texts Documentation Archive